check-spelling-sandbox/materialize/doc/developer/mzcompose.md

 ## Executing SQL

-A test cannot be considered complete if it does not connnect to the Materialize instance to run SQL commands.
+A test cannot be considered complete if it does not connect to the Materialize instance to run SQL commands.

 ### Accessing Materialize directly from Python